BrunoZell/CollectiveIntelligence/readme.md

 $ASK is a single-dimensional unit of value that represents the basket of all offered services within the economy.

+## Economics: Prediction vs Actualization

+It is important to seperate investment banking from household banking.
+Essentially separating speculation from productive output.

+Speculation is inherently zero-sum since it doesn't direclty produce anything, leaving aside for now that the prediction itself may may carry some indirect value.

+Production, which represents actual economic activity in the physical world, is more often than not positive-sum.
+That tendency comes from economic systems that seek win-win situations and laws that aim to reduce undesirable happenings like crime.

+Technically, that difference is embodied in prediction and actualization.

+Predictions are bets on how reality may unfold, specified by claiming attributes about future observations.
+Those bets are entirely virtual and thus carry a marginal cost of zero.

+Actualizations require somebody or something to actually do something in reality.
+Which is spending some form or energy to change it, typically aiming for a better state of things.
+Because this usually is an actual (energy-intensive) process, the marginal costs are accordingly high.

 ## Economics: Expectations (Simulations)

 Given one or more models of the world and the current situation: